Syed-Muhammad-Hussnain-Raza/Currency-Converter/README.md

    Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-   The page will reload when you make changes.
-You may also see any lint errors in the console.

-## Usage

-- Enter an amount in the first input field and select the currency you want to convert from.
+2. Enter an amount in the first input field and select the currency you want to convert from.

-- The converted amount will automatically appear in the second input field based on the selected target currency.
+3. The converted amount will automatically appear in the second input field based on the selected target currency.

 ## Technologies Used